 Inflation crashes the party as ECB marks 25 years

-The European Central Bank celebrates its 25th anniversary Wednesday but soaring inflation in the eurozone threatens to put a damper on festivities at the Frankfurt-based financial institution.
+The European Central Bank celebrated its 25th anniversary Wednesday but soaring inflation in the eurozone threatened to put a damper on festivities at the Frankfurt-based financial institution.

-To mark the occasion, around 200 guests will descend on the ECB's imposing steel-and-glass tower on the banks of the Main river in Germany's financial capital.
+To mark the occasion, around 200 guests will descend in the evening on the ECB's imposing steel-and-glass tower on the banks of the Main river in Germany's financial capital.

 With music from French composer Claude Debussy playing, ECB president Christine Lagarde will cut a cake as she is joined by two of her predecessors, Jean-Claude Trichet and Mario Draghi.